 Terrestrial habitat is a habitat that is found predominantly on land.
 Terrestrial habitats are spread out across a large range of environments such as caves, deserts, farms, forests, grasslands, shorelines, wetlands, etc.

-Semi-natural or man-made habitats such as national parks or biosphere reserve also constitute terrestrial habitats.
+Semi-natural or man-made habitats such as national parks or biosphere reserves also constitute terrestrial habitats.

 Types of Terrestrial Habitats

-There are four major types of terrestrial habitat.
+There are four major types of terrestrial habitats.

 Some important terrestrial habitats

 Forest cover nearly 40 million square kilometres of the earth’s surface or 31% of the total land surface.

 They are essential for the existence of life on earth as it serves as a natural habitat for a vast range of plants and animals.
 Currently, over 300 million species of plants and animals live in forests.

 The forest ecosystem is divided into four different subgroups –

 - Tropical forests have the highest species diversity.
 This type of forest is usually located around the equator in South Africa, America, and Southeast Asia.
 The characteristic feature of these regions is the humidity and excessive rainfall.
 Unsurprisingly, Mawsynram, in India, is reportedly the wettest place on earth, receiving an average annual rainfall of over 467 inches.